moecherry99/AlexCherryFinalYearProject/README.md

 A short level system with stats (Attack, Defense, Health) is designed (levels 1 to 5 are designed for Beta).
 Stats go up when the player levels by defeating enemies.

 ### Mini Map and Compass System
 A mini map to track the player, their allies and the enemies is designed for pinpointing.
 A compass on the top of the screen is also designed and serves the same purpose except it has accurate measurements for precise communication between players.
+The mini map is done by using a seperate camera that hovers over the player and uses an image and a texture to track the image in real time.